 - What types of ERISA plans carry joint and several liability?

-- What are the implications of recent court rulings on private equity funds and their portfolio companies?
+- What are the implications of court rulings on private equity funds and their portfolio companies?

 Carol I. Buckmann

 Ms. Buckmann has advised global employers on U.S. and cross-border employee benefit matters for over 35 years.... | Read More